-Your guide to the essentials of Insurance Premium Tax
+Your guide to Insurance Premium Tax

 What exactly is Insurance Premium Tax?
 Here’s a run-down of the key things you need to know and how it affects you.

-The second is a higher rate of 20% which applies to travel insurance, as well as to insurance sold with cars and domestic appliances.
+The second is a higher rate of 20% which applies to travel insurance, as well as to insurance sold with cars and domestic electrical appliances.

-How is IPT calculated?
+How is Insurance Premium Tax (IPT) calculated?

 The Government sets IPT which is calculated as a percentage of your premium, meaning the higher your premium cost, the greater the tax.